-Chronic back pain has been a major contributor to the opiod epidemic, is a leading cause of missed work days, and effects people’s quality of life.
+Chronic back pain has been a major contributor to the opioid epidemic, is a leading cause of missed workdays, and affects people’s quality of life.
 No one wants chronic back pain but do you know what having a healthy back entails?
 When I asked people I know, I usually got some combination of “strong” and “good posture”.
 Everyone knows an unhealthy back has some level of pain and dysfunction and wants to avoid that, but how do we protect ourselves from chronic pain and keep our back healthy?
 Today’s post is all about how to use aqua yoga for a healthy back.

 How does aqua yoga contribute to a healthy back?

 What happens when one of these actions is happening with a lot of load?
-That’s what body builders do – stress muscles selectively for a certain look.
-Repetitvely performing actions, especially with poor form, can cause pain.
+That’s what bodybuilders do – stress muscles selectively for a certain look.
+Repetitively performing actions, especially with poor form, can cause pain.
 When you’re overusing one set of muscles and not strengthening the opposing set, that can also turn into a painful condition over time.

-How do these muscular priniciples apply in aqua yoga?
+How do these muscular principles apply in aqua yoga?